mbudnek/google-home-hubitat-community/README.md

 9. Navigate to "Apps" in Hubitat
 10. Click "Add User App" and select "Google Home Community"
 11. Make a note of the app's ID.
 This can be found in your web browser's URL bar.
-    - The URL should be "http://{your hub IP}/installedapp/configure/{app ID}/mainPreferences"
+    - The URL should be `http://{your hub IP}/installedapp/configure/{app ID}/mainPreferences`
+    - The number between "configure/" and "/mainPreferences" is your app's ID
+    - For example, if the URL for the app is `http://192.168.0.123/installedapp/configure/12345/mainPreferences` then your app ID is `12345`
 12. Configure at least one device type.
 See [Configuring Devices](#configuring-devices) below for more information.
 13. Click "Done".